-The term 'Oil Sands' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Oil Sands' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Oil Sands prove to be a unique mixture of water, sand, clay, and bitumen.
 They exist in a few places throughout the globe, such as Canada, Russia, the United States, Kazakstan, and Venezuela.
 Bitumen is actually a form of oil which is so heavy (or thick) that it can neither be pumped out or flow naturally on its own.

 This is why bitumen must be either heated up or diluted.
 At temperatures such as 50° F/10° C, this bitumen is in a state of matter which is a solid.
 It is so hard at this temperature that it has been compared to a hockey puck.
 While this bitumen is occasionally discovered about 200 feet or less under the earth’s surface (70 meters down or less), the vast majority of it lies significantly deeper below the ground.

 The bitumen in oil sand becomes more viscous at room temperature.
 When it is this temperature, it flows at the speed of cold molasses.
 Thanks to the rapid advance in technology, a range of specifically developed methods of treating these sands exist today.
 Oil sands producers also benefit from the continuous advance of technology and ongoing research in this field which makes it more and more economical to produce traditional oil from this amazingly useful sand.